 Create Your Knowledge Base Feature

 Add a Web Link feature.
 Edit the feature and enter the URL that you copied in the previous step.
 Make sure you uncheck the box for Open link in external browser.
+You don't need to use the Pass Data to URL checkbox.

 Let us know if you used this in your event and found a specific feature useful, or if we missed something that you think we should share with other customers.